 If you are absent, your custodian should call the school to let them know why (illness, appointment, etc).

-If you are absent without authorization or a meaningful explanation, there can be serious consequences (failing courses, later graduation, removed from your school, etc).
+If you are absent without authorization or a meaningful explanation, there can be serious consequences (failing courses, later graduation, removed from your school, enrollment renewal denial, etc).